Skip to main content

 How does exercise reduce stress?

 Stress is a form of threat, and under threat the body releases cortisol and adrenaline to prepare to react.
-Exercise 'hijacks' or alleviates this process.
+Exercise interrupts this process.

 "Adrenaline and cortisol make us feel really rubbish," Dr Perry explains.
-"Heart rate goes up, breathing rate goes up, we get stomach problems, we get very tight shoulders and back muscles, and we may even lose some of our peripheral vision.
+"Heart rate goes up, breathing rate goes up, we get stomach problems, we get very tight shoulders and back muscles, and we may even lose some of our peripheral vision - the things you see outside your direct line of vision.

-"But when we're exercising, the exercise almost 'takes over' from that in our body, so we might then start to relax a little bit.
+"But when we're exercising, the exercise effectively takes over from this reaction in our body, so we might then start to relax a little bit.
 We'll start to notice what's going on around us and our hearing will pick up.
 Heart rate and breathing rate will be up, but they'll be up because we're exercising.
-So, it feels like it dissipates some of those chemicals that are unhelpfully flooding our body.
+So, it feels like it gets rid of some of those chemicals that are unhelpfully flooding our body.

 It's like a nice early warning system that the body's giving us.
 Identifying where in the body you feel stress gives us a good opportunity to realise, "I need to get some exercise, think through this problem and get on top of it before it becomes actually stressful."